Drawing From The Creative Unconscious. Work with what you do not know, to create what you know.

-This nano-reality, is currently being investigated by particle and theoretical physicists through the studies of (Super) ‘String Theory’ (M-Theory) and particle theory.
-It has also been observed and practised in the yogic traditions for centuries.
+This nano-reality, is currently being investigated by particle and theoretical physicists through the studies of (Super) ‘String Theory’, (M-Theory), and particle theory.
+It has also been observed and practiced in the yogic traditions for centuries.
 What has been known/felt through the experience of spiritual practice and pseudo science (subtle), is now in the process of being quantified by hard science and technology (gross).
-Scientists are working on quantifying space as an element we can not only feel but use.
+Scientists are working on quantifying space as an element we can not only feel, but use.
 It is an element that has always surrounded us but hasn’t been known or understood by most, much like fish in water.
 They are surrounded by it but not entirely conscious of its existence or potential.
-Space is the building blocks of everything.
+Space is the building block of everything.
 After all, “The world is space, with stuff in it.”(Craig Hogan [no relation], University of Chicago.)
 That ‘stuff’ is made simply, of vibration.
 Vibration that creates a particle.
 A particle that creates a line.
 A line that creates communication and communication that creates reality.
 This is what my work studies.

 Space is not always something you can see, but it is something you can feel, something you can know.
 Just as, when you close your eyes, stretch out your arms, and spin, you can not see what you are spinning in, you just know it is space.
 You can not see your arms stretched out but you know they are.
 You know this because you can feel it.
 This is where my work resides.
-In conscious feeling, and known thought, space.
+In conscious thought, and known feeling, space.
 A world so often unseen and seldom felt.